how football endorsement deals are done

 Abibos have told Jaco they will be quite relaxed about specifically what products they want included in the deal and for Reevaldo to endorse.
 They have only talked, so far, about an endorsement of their new ‘Abibos Bazooka’ boots and their range of Bazooka leisure wear clothing and trainers.
 This potentially gives Reevaldo the chance also to enter into separate deals with other companies to promote their goods, for example sun-glasses and watches.

-Jaco has made it very clear to Abibos that Reevaldo is already obliged by Kings Cross United to wear the club’s official kit/training kit and other leisure wear when he is on official King Cross United duty (e.g. when he is travelling to and from club matches on the team coach, training and warming-up etc.).
+Jaco has made it very clear to Abibos that Reevaldo is already obliged by Kings Cross United to wear the club’s official kit/training kit and other leisure wear when he is on official club duty (e.g. when he is travelling to and from club matches on the team coach, training and warming-up etc.).
 The official club kit is produced by Goalah, an Abibos competitor.
 This is a perfectly normal arrangement in professional football and, as such, Abibos are relaxed about it1.

 However, Reevaldo will be expected to wear their Bazooka boots and shin pads when he is playing and training, and wear the Abibos leisure wear and trainers when he is not on official club duty.
 Jaco is pretty sure that this will not be a problem under the terms of Reevaldo’s King Cross United playing contract, but he will have to double-check the position.
 The last thing Jaco wants to do is to expose Reevaldo to a potential claim for breach of contract from his employer!